spatnaik17/scenario-agent-testing/README.md

 To bust the cache, you can simply pass a different `cache_key`, disable it, or delete the cache files located at `~/.scenario/cache`.

-To fully cache the test, however, you also need to wrap the LLM calls on your application side with the `@scenario_cache` decorator:
+To go a step further and fully cache the test end-to-end, you can also wrap the LLM calls or any other non-deterministic functions in your application side with the `@scenario_cache` decorator:

 ```python
 class MyAgent: